warang580/errdata-heaven/README.md

 @TODO: Re-use "railway" metaphor

+(note: internally ^errdata is a promise that resolves to an errdata ; but the library is meant to be used ignoring this fact)

 <method>(fn, ..., ^errdata)
 ("^" means in a promise)

-data is always last, so it can be "late-bound" with "pipes"
+data is always in the last argument(s), so it can be "late-bound" with "pipes" (easier for functional programming)

 ## Constructors (methods that returns ^errdata, can be used as last argument of other methods